 Such entities include the Acadian Museum, the Young-Sanders Center Foundation,

-the Old State Capitol, the Louisiana Research Collection and Cole porterís
+the Old State Capitol, the Louisiana Research Collection and Cole Porter’s

 jewel encrusted cigarette box to Tulane University.
-In fact, Al will be honored posthumously by
+In fact, Al was honored posthumously by

-Tulane Athletics at a home game this football season for being on of the
+Tulane Athletics this football season for being one of the longest supporters

 Resolution of Respect in honor of his service to the council which will be

 placed in the permanent records of the parish of St. Mary.